kjbreil/adf/README.md

 Really doesn't do crap right now...

-Initial goal is a build interface for creating root filesystem images that contains just an arch or aur package and its direct depemdamcoes to run
+Initial goal is a build interface for creating root filesystem images that contains just an arch or aur package and its direct dependencies to run.